mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/row-added-event-args.md

 ---
 title: RowAddedEventArgs class
-description: Holds information that the RowAddedEvent requires.
+description: "Holds information that the RowAddedEvent requires. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Holds information that the RowAddedEvent requires.